DataDog/hiring-engineers/answers.md

 2) Any metric from the Integration on your Database with the anomaly function applied.

+I ran into a little trouble finding how to call MySQL metrics, however after a quick searchi I located the correct documentation.
 In mysql_timeboard.py.
 I started out reading up on the anomoly function.
 I started to implement it in code and was initially unsuccessful.
 I then implemented it in the UI and was able to get the query string I needed from there to use in the code.